 - Arthur Barton.
 Born 5 August 1905 in Warbleton

 - Nellie Barton.
 Born 19 June 1907 in Warbleton

 Their lives are detailed in chapter 3.
 The following is known about their children.

 Mary Jane Meekins nee Barton

-Mary Jane Barton was born in 1886 in Warbleton, the daughter of John Henry Barton and Caroline Wood
+Mary Jane Barton was born on 13 February 1886 in Warbleton, the daughter of John Henry Barton and Caroline Wood

 Mary Jane married Alfred Percy Meekins on 19 April 1908 at Christchurch, Eastbourne.